ongclement/govtechfbs/README.md

 # README

-FBSapp is a application that allows admin users to create, update, delete rooms/bookings/users.
+FBSapp is a Ruby on Rails web application that allows admin users to create, update, delete rooms/bookings/users.
 Users are allowed to book facilities and manage bookings.

 Web Application Information:
 * Ruby 2.5.3p105